skip to Main Content

 katelyn.yeary@balletaustin.org

 A native of Beaumont, Texas, Katelyn began her dance training at Beaumont Ballet Theatre and continued through Beaumont Civic Ballet and Texas Ballet Theatre.
-She earned her Bachelor’s Degree in Dance, graduating Summa Cum Laude from Oral Roberts University in 2012.
-After graduation, Katelyn went on to teach ballet at Tulsa Ballet’s Center for Dance Education, and most recently, she has spent the last three years on the faculty at the School of Nashville Ballet where she was the children’s program coordinator and taught ages 2 and up through Level 3 in the Academy.
-Katelyn strives to make every child feel seen, known and wanted in her classroom.
+She earned a Bachelor of Arts degree in Dance Performance, graduating Summa Cum Laude from Oral Roberts University in 2012.
+After graduation, Katelyn went on to teach ballet at Tulsa Ballet’s Center for Dance Education, and the School of Nashville Ballet, where she was the Children’s Program Coordinator.
+Katelyn joined Ballet Austin in 2018 to teach in the Academy.
+She now leads the Pre Ballet curriculum and supports the various programs of the Academy.
+Katelyn strives to make every child feel seen, known, and wanted in her classroom.

 samantha.canedy@balletaustin.org